We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Heat rash occurs when sweat pores become blocked from excessive sweating.
+Heat rash occurs when excessive sweating blocks sweat pores.
 You’re most likely to get heat rash if you live in a hot, humid climate.
-Babies are particularly likely to get heat rash, especially if they’re overdressed.
+Babies are

-Most of the time, heat rash isn’t serious.
-It often goes away on its own in cool temperatures.
-However, it can be very uncomfortable.
-It can get worse if excessive sweating continues.
+Most of the time, heat rash isn’t serious and often goes away in cool temperatures.
+However, it can be very uncomfortable and can get worse if excessive sweating continues.